jmbrehm/askthedm-roll20-scripts/README.md

 - **askthedm_CR_attribute_reference.js**: Provides the mapping of Challenge Rating (CR) to XP values and other monster stat references.
 - **askthedm_DamageToEffect_reference.js**: Maps damage types to their default saving throw abilities and visual effect components for use in trap and spell automation.
 - **askthedm_item_reference.js**: Contains tables of magic items by category, rarity, and theme for loot generation scripts.
+- **askthedm_DarkvisionBySpecies_reference.js**: Provides a lookup table for default darkvision and vision settings by species/race, used for robust vision automation (e.g., Eyes of Night, restoring default vision).
+Integrates with scripts like TwilightCleric.js for accurate vision restoration.

 ---